Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 The Korean alphabet is hangul!
 Watching it, it looks really complex!
 I know the Chinese alphabet is very hard to learn, and we often tend to think the same regarding the Korean alphabet.
 But apparently no. Hangul is actually easy to read because it’s very phonetic.
 Once you know which sign corresponds to which sound, it gets simple.
 And hangul is easy to learn.
 Once you know how to read it, you can recognize dishes names at the restaurant and signs with district names in the street.

 In the various palaces in Seoul, you’ll find the Chinese alphabet because it was the one they used several centuries ago, before Sejong the Great promulgated the Hangul in the 15th century.
 Admittedly the Korean alphabet is easy to read, and not too hard to write.
 But that doesn’t mean it’s easy to understand!
 You can easily read a sentence, not knowing what it means!
 You’ll notice the Koreans listen to the people they’re speaking to ’til they finish talking, never interrupting the person.
 It’s because the verb is at the end of the sentence.
+If you’re into Korea, here are 15 books about Korea.

 New technologies in South Korea

 I already said it, South Korea is the Mecca of new technologies.
 It’s normal, there’s a high demand!
 On average, the Koreans change their smartphones every six months!!!
 This is insane!
 99% of Koreans have an iPhone or a Samsung.
 They can’t believe it when you’ve had your phone for more than a year, or when your phone is not a Samsung or an iPhone “Why do you have a LG?“, they often asked my friend.
-Surprising when you know LG is a Korean brand… Otherwise they have their own apps in the country, all very popular.
+Surprising when you know LG is a Korean brand… Otherwise they have their own very popular apps in the country.
 For instance, they mostly communicate with their friends via Kakaotalk (and not Whatsapp).
 To get a vehicle for hire, they use Kakaotaxi (and not Uber).
 They use Naver to do their research on the internet (not Google).

 You’ll notice Korean girls never have their shoulders uncovered.
 I don’t know if it’s frowned upon or if it’s cultural, but even under 40°C/104°F, you won’t see a single Korean girl wearing a spaghetti strap shirt.
 Back and shoulders are always covered.
 They don’t wear a top showing their cleavage either (sorry guys, it’s not possible to ogle!).
 However, they have absolutely no problem wearing mini skirts, high heels, etc… Anyway, ladies, if you go there, cover the top, show off your legs if you want to, not the other way around!